hungsu/digital_garden/src/site/notes/Drop cap.md

 Drop caps for web are generally implemented with the CSS pseudoclass, `::first-letter` .
 Any browser dev tools should work for analysing drop caps on the web.
 Firefox's dev tools has them under the pseudo elements section.

 It should also be noted that using `:first-letter` is best for accessibility.
-Other methods using an element wrapping the first letter cause problems with [[Private/Screen reader\|Screen reader]]s.[^1]
+Other methods using an element wrapping the first letter cause problems with [[Private/screen reader\|screen reader]]s.[^1]

 ![Drop cap](https://blog.stephaniestimac.com/img/2023/initial-letter/initial-letter.png)